2 minute read

 Untitled design (9)-3

-1. Your current account charges monthly maintenance feesfees
+1. Your current account charges monthly maintenance fees

-It's just not necessary to pay monthly maintenance fees when there are free checking accounts out there.
-No minimum deposit required, just enroll in eStatements and enjoy fee-free checking.
+It's just not necessary to pay monthly maintenance fees when there are affordable credit union checking accounts out there.
+No minimum deposit required, just enroll in eStatements and enjoy low cost checking.
 The average monthly maintenance fee in 2022 is $9 per month at a bank.
-That's almost $100 saved over the course of a year by switching your direct deposit to a free checking account.
+That's almost $100 saved over the course of a year by switching your direct deposit to a credit union checking account.

 2. Your paycheck is being deposited on time 😏